-Entering Comments

-There are three areas in CBase where comments may be entered:
+Entering There are three areas in CBase where comments may be entered: Comments 1 Confidential comments include "Farly Warning System" to all

 1. Confidential comments include "Early Warning System" to alert the Vice Dean for UGME of unprofessional or unusual behaviors that need to be addressed or tracked.
 Students cannot view these comments in